 2 Add stock and water, ginger, and strips of orange zest.
 Bring to a simmer, cover, and cook until the carrots soften, about 20 minutes.

-4 Purée soup: Working in small batches, pour the soup into a blender and purée until completely smooth.
+4 Purée soup: Purée the soup with a stick blender, or working in small batches, pour the soup into a blender and purée until completely smooth.
 Only fill the blender bowl a third full with the hot liquid and keep one hand pressing down on the cap of the blender to keep it from popping off.

 Add more salt to taste.
 (You will need more salt if you are using homemade unsalted stock or unsalted butter.)